Cosponsored by The Mental Health Interventions and Technology Program at Florida International University center for children and families.

 The Selective Mutism Training Institute (SMTI) is an in-depth 2-day training course for professionals working with children diagnosed with selective mutism (SM).
-The workshop is intensive, interactive and skills-based with the goal of increasing competence in providing empirically-supported treatment of SM to professionals with beginner and intermediate exposure and skills in assessing and treating SM.
-We maintain a high instructor to participant ratio to ensure adequate time for skills practice and coaching.
+The workshop is intensive, and skills-based with the goal of increasing competence in providing empirically-supported treatment of SM to professionals with beginner and intermediate exposure and skills in assessing and treating SM.
+We maintain a high instructor to participant ratio to ensure adequate time for modeling and video role-play of the skills.

 The workshop starts with providing a framework for understanding the etiology of SM, highlighting the role of nature, nurture, temperament, and developmental differences in the onset and maintenance of SM, social anxiety, and other common comorbidities.
 Strategies for behavioral, developmental, and language assessment will be reviewed, including how to conduct observations of children with SM.
 Evidence-based interventions will be covered in depth, including behavioral strategies such as stimulus fading, shaping, positive reinforcement, and parent education/coaching.
 State-of-the-science interventions, such as intensive treatments, group-based interventions, and school consultation will also be taught.
 Speech and language conceptualization, assessment, and interventions will also be reviewed.

 - After this course, participants will be able to describe etiologies related to selective mutism and appropriate timing for medication consultation.

 - After this course, participants will be able to describe effective assessment measures and procedures in the evaluation of children with selective mutism.

 - After this course, participants will be able to list levels of communication from nonvocal to spontaneous vocalization in treating children with selective mutism.